rileyedmunds/old-rileyedmunds.github.io/_posts/2016-10-7-complex-sound.md

 ---

+Original Post:

 This semester I'm writing a paper on complex-valued convolutional neural networks.
 Here's the big idea:

 Some data carry critical information in the complex domain.
-However, popular frameworks have effectively no support for complex-domain data.
+However, popular frameworks have effectively no support for complex-valued data.

 What if we could train not only on magnitudes of pixel gradients and sounds, but also their relative phases?